Aug 17, 2017

 US Inland Waterways Weather Report

-½-2 ½” of rain is forecasted for the region north of Memphis.
+½-2 ½” of rain is forecasted for the entire watershed.

-The Climate Prediction Center currently expects (6/20-6/28):
+The Climate Prediction Center currently expects (8/22-8/30):

-Near normal precipitation over the entire region
+Below normal to normal precipitation over the region north of Keokuk.

 Bill Frederick, USACE